orsifrancesco/instagram-without-api/README.md

 echo Fetch::fetch([

   "base64images" => true,                   // <!-- optional, but without you will be not able to save images.. it increases the size of the json file
-  "base64videos" => false,                  // <!-- optional but not recommended, it increases the size of the json file
+  "base64imagesCarousel" => false,          // <!-- optional but not recommended, it increases the size of the json file "base64videos" => false,                  // <!-- optional but not recommended, it increases the size of the json file

   "header" =>